 Check out a Day Pass to Dreams Huatulco Resort & Spa for a family-friendly add-on to this excursion.

-6. Take a City Tour of La Crucecita
+6. Explore La Crucecita on a City Tour

 The top things to do in La Crucecita include shopping for Pluma Hidalgo coffee, sampling mezcal and browsing artisanal crafts as well as visiting the Catholic Church, home to Mexico’s largest mural of the Virgin of Guadalupe.

 7. Release Baby Sea Turtles at the Mazunte Turtle Center

 If you’ve read my post 7 Reasons to Love Mazunte you’ll already know I’m a big fan of this small, eco-friendly town.
 Most tours from Huatulco combine a visit to the Mazunte Turtle Center (located on the site of a former turtle processing factory) with a boat tour of the mangroves of Ventanilla for some crocodile viewing and a stop at Zipolite beach as well as a quick stop for purchasing the natural cosmetics made by the Mazunte Natural Cosmetics Factory, a local women’s cooperative.

 If you’re really interested in witnessing a sea turtle nesting or sea turtle release, you may be disappointed with the Mazunte Turtle Center which is more of a research and education facility.Sea turtle nesting period for olive ridley turtles takes place between July and November, so if you’re visiting in January or February it’s very unlikely you’ll see any sea turtle nestings.